ZhengLonggg/Google-Advanced-Data-Analytics-Projects/README.md

 • Visualizing the TikTok data in Python<br>
 • Using pandas to manipulate the data for analysis and visualization<br>
 2) [Course 3 lab, EDA with Python](https://github.com/ZhengLonggg/Google-Advanced-Data-Analytics-Projects/blob/main/Course%203%20lab%2C%20EDA.ipynb) <br>
-In the second guided project, we focus on exploratory data analysis (EDA) with the TikTok dataset.
-In this lab, I practiced uncovering patterns by presenting findings through boxplots, histograms, barplots, piecharts, and scatterplots.
+In the second guided project, I focused on exploratory data analysis (EDA) with the TikTok dataset.
+I practiced uncovering patterns by presenting findings through boxplots, histograms, barplots, piecharts, and scatterplots.
 These visualisations has helped me to explore and compare the relationships between different variables, such as the viewing proportion of TikTok videos classified as 'claim' against those classified as 'opinion'. <br>
 This lab objectives include:<br>
 • Exploring and cleaning the TikTok dataset<br>
 • Performing EDA <br>